Hirecinch/Hirecinch/README.md

 <h4>Why do I need Hirecinch?</h4>
 <p>Hirecinch is a complete applicant tracking system that covers every aspect of your hiring process.
 From finding and attracting the right candidates to communicating with them, from evaluating them with your team to finally hiring them, Hirecinch assists you at each step of the pipeline.</p>
+<h4>How can I sign-up for Hirecinch?</h4>
+<p>To sign-up for Hirecinch, go to <a href="https://auth.hirecinch.com/signup">this link</a>.
+Fill out your Name, Company name, Work Email and Password to create an account and start hiring!</p>
+<h4>Is Hirecinch free or paid?</h4>
+<p>Hirecinch is a paid service.
+To view the payment plans we offer, you can go to <a ="https://www.hirecinch.com/pricing">this link</a>.
+However, we offer a 14-day free trial for everyone.
+You can sign-up and use Hirecinch without a credit card for 14 days without any costs incurred.</p>